pangenome/odgi/README.md

 **Andrea Guarracino\*, Simon Heumos\*, Sven Nahnsen, Pjotr Prins, Erik Garrison**.
 [ODGI: understanding pangenome graphs](https://doi.org/10.1093/bioinformatics/btac308), Bioinformatics, 2022\
 **\*Shared first authorship**

+## funding sources

+`odgi` has been funded through a variety of mechanisms, including a Wellcome Sanger PhD fellowship and diverse NIH and NSF grants (listed in our paper), as well as funding from the State of Tennessee.
+Of particular note is the [contribution of NLnet to the development of a differential privacy model](https://nlnet.nl/project/VariationGraph/), ["privvg"](https://privvg.github.io/), which supported significant maintenance and development effort in the `odgi` toolkit.

 ## tests

 Unittests from `vg` have been ported here and are used to validate the behavior of the algorithm.